MakieOrg/Website/src/blogposts/v0.23.0/post.md

 This meant you could never have a `transform_func` apply to a plot that is not in data space.
 It also suggested that `space` should control which transformations get applied, which would mean that each of the current space options should be split into four (with and without model and transform_func).

-On the other hand we were also checking space compatibility between plots and their parents during construction, only inheriting transformations if they were compatible.
+On the other hand, we were also checking space compatibility between plots and their parents during construction, only inheriting transformations if they were compatible.
 So a plot with `space = :pixel` (and a parent that isn't in pixel space) would have identity transformations unless they were explicitly passed, meaning that applying them wouldn't actually change anything.
 We decided to rely on this as the source of truth.
 As such: